 Quantitative kinetic monitoring of an enzymatic reaction:

-We have an HPLC dedicated to the analysis of chiral compounds.
-It is equipped with a diode-array UV detector (DAD1100, Agilent) and a polarimeter (OR2090, JASCO).
-This double detection enables the measurement of the enantiomeric excess as well as the sign of the majority enantiomer.
-We have nine chiral columns to screen on a wide range of molecules:
+The platform offers expertise in the analysis of chiral compounds.
+It is equipped with an HPLC system featuring dual UV-Vis and polarimetric detection, enabling the determination of enantiomeric excess as well as the sign of the major enantiomer.
+It also offers nine chiral columns to screen on a wide range of molecules:

 - CHIRALPAK AD-H, AS-H, IA, IB, IC ;